Mewsicc/bank-library-system/README.md

 ```

 ### 2. /books/{id}
-This API return book by id.
+This API returns a book by id.
 <pre>
  request:
   method: GET